curtmorgan3/quest-bound-docs/docs/rulesets.md

 - [Pages](./pages.md)
   - Sets of windows that serve as templates for a character sheet page
 - [Documents](./documents.md)
-  - PDFs to be referenced by players from the character view
+  - PDFs or Markdown files to be referenced by players from the character view
 - [Scripts](./scripts/scripts.md)
   - Control the automation of your game through a programming interface
-  - Coming soon

 ## Creating a Ruleset